Valentinolucas/LucasFantini/README.md

 * Browse to your local host on port 5000 (http://localhost:5000/)

 ## Some considerations
-* The API im using to get the lyrics is public with a rate of 100 requests per minute.
+* The API im using to get the lyrics is public with a limit of 100 requests per minute.

 ## Future Work
 Some ideas to improve the application...